Anandagargas/Netflix_sql_project/README.md

 - Identify most common ratings for Movies and TV Shows.
 - Analyze content by release year, country, and duration.
 - Categorize content based on keywords and specific criteria.

+## Dataset
+The data for this project is sourced from the Kaggle dataset:

+Dataset Link: Movies Dataset